daos-stack/daos/src/object/README.md

   - no feats type: OC_RP_6G1

-In addition, the oid generation API provides an optional mechanism for users to provide hints to the DAOS libary to control what redundancy method is chosen and what scale of groups to use for the oclass without needing to specify the oclass itself.
+In addition, the oid generation API provides an optional mechanism for users to provide hints to the DAOS library to control what redundancy method is chosen and what scale of groups to use for the oclass without needing to specify the oclass itself.
 Those hints will override the auto class selection for that particular setting.
-For example, one could set a redundancy hint for replication on an Array object, and DAOS in thise case will select the proper replicated object class instead of the default EC one.
+For example, one could set a redundancy hint for replication on an Array object, and DAOS in this case will select the proper replicated object class instead of the default EC one.

 The user can specify any of the following redundancy hints: